Cardiac cath lab nurse salary: $96,500 median in 2026

 For more on cath lab career paths and certifications, see our guide to how to become a cardiac cath lab nurse.
 If you’re considering the NP pathway from cath lab, see our guide to how to become a cardiology NP.

-Data sources: Salary.com (employer-sourced median, May 2026); Vivian Health (staff and travel RN posted rates, May 2026); ZipRecruiter (average total compensation, May 2026).
-BLS SOC 29-1141 covers all RNs and does not isolate cath lab salary — figures in this guide are specialty-source derived.
+Data sources: Salary.com (employer-sourced median, national and experience figures August 2026, state table May 2026); Vivian Health (staff and travel RN posted rates, August 2026); ZipRecruiter (average total compensation, 2026).
+BLS SOC 29-1141 covers all RNs and does not isolate cath lab salary – figures in this guide are specialty-source derived.